-- In 2003, a fourth laser engraver was added.
-The LaserPro Explorer is a large format laser engraver, putting out 120 watts with a 38"x20" engraving/cutting area.
+- In 2003, a fourth laser engraver was added, a LaserPro Explorer 120 watt engraver/cutter.

 - In 2006, a fifth laser engraver was added.
 The Epilog Legend EXT large format laser puts out 120 watts with a 36"x24" engraving/cutting area.
 A Visions 16"x12" rotary engraver was also added in 2006.
 The addition of the fifth laser and fourth rotary engraver gives us the ability to produce a significant amount of work in a given day.

 - In January 2007, an Epilog FiberMark 20 watt Fiber Laser with flying optics was purchased.
 This laser is designed for direct engraving on metals such as stainless steel, aluminum, brass and other metals, as well as some plastics.
 The table size is 24" by 12", allowing us to engrave larger items such as control panels.